 Coquito (Puerto Rican Coconut Eggnog)

-1 (15oz) can coconut cream (such as Coco Lopez or Goya)
+- 1 15oz can sweetened cream of coconut (such as Coco Lopez or Goya)

-Combine evaporated milk, condensed milk, and coconut cream in a large blender and blend until well combined.
+Combine evaporated milk, condensed milk, coconut cream, and coconut milk in a large blender and blend until well combined.
 Add the rum, vanilla, and ground cinnamon, and blend in.
 (If your blender is small, do this in batches and pour into a large bowl as you go.)

 Pour into a pitcher or glass bottles with sealed lids and drop in the cinnamon sticks and vanilla bean halves.
 Cover and chill in refrigerator for at least 2 hours or until very cold.